-No new roads will be constructed as an existing farm road will be utilised to gain access to the proposed site; thus, no need to for the construct a new road.
-Please see Appendix A, Appendix B and Appendix C. Please refer to figure 1 and Appendices A, B and C.
+No new roads will be constructed as an existing road will be utilised to gain access to the proposed site.
+The proposed site is located to the south of Hemel en Aarde Road.
+Please see Appendix A1 and Appendix B, as well as figures 1 - 2.